-The Live Well site is part of Well Beyond, the TTUHSC Quality Enhancement Plan for promoting the well-being of all TTUHSC students!
+The Live Well website is part of Well Beyond, the TTUHSC Quality Enhancement Plan for promoting the well-being of all TTUHSC students.
 As a comprehensive health sciences center, TTUHSC seeks to produce knowledgeable healthcare professionals who prioritize self-care and seek to achieve healthy balances across multiple dimensions of their lives.
 This site focuses on emotional well-being, and provides easy-to-use self-care practices.
-Live Well can be found at the following link: https://www.ttuhsc.edu/live-well/